My Sushi Making Experience: Don’t Just Eat Japan’s Most Iconic Dish, Make It!

 Experiences-Sushi making experience (Photo property of Flip Japan)

-This was our personal favourite for learning skills we could actually use back home.
+This was my personal favourite for learning skills I could actually use back home.
 Instead of a commercial kitchen, you visit a local’s actual apartment to make “homestyle” sushi using tools and ingredients you can find at a standard supermarket.
 It feels like cooking with a friend rather than training for a job.
 You can ask questions about daily life in Japan while learning recipes that are practical enough to replicate in your own kitchen.

-The Hands-On Sushi-Making Experience
+My Personal Hands-On Sushi-Making Experience

 My hand was shaking a bit on the first slice.
 I was terrified of ruining the beautiful piece of tuna.
 But when I finally just went for it, the blade slid through the fish like it was butter.
 Seeing that clean, glossy edge on the cutting board was arguably the most satisfying part of the day.